Tartar removal

 What is tartar, how does it form?

-Most of the plaque can be removed from the teeth with the help of regular brushing and flossing, but it cannot be 100% removed at home, even with very conscientious teeth cleaning.
-Over time, small pieces of lime from saliva are deposited in the plaque, which can lead to tartar formation.
+Most of the plaque can be removed from the teeth with the help of regular brushing and flossing but it cannot be 100% removed at home, even with very conscientious teeth cleaning.
+Over time, small pieces of calcium crystals from saliva are deposited in the plaque, which can lead to tartar formation.

 In order to prevent the formation of tartar, it is therefore recommended to have dental hygiene treatments done, during which the plaque can be completely removed.
-The rate and extent of tartar formation is unique for everyone, depending on lifestyle and individual characteristics.
+The rate and extent of tartar formation differs from person to person, depending on lifestyle and individual characteristics.

 It is deposited most quickly and most often on the buccal surface of the upper molars and the lingual surface of the lower incisors.
 Tartar adheres strongly to the tooth, therefore it cannot be removed by simple brushing.